 A: Yes.
 We hope to award grants to applicants from a range of countries across the region.

 Q: Are grantees expected to include monitoring and evaluation in their proposed activity?

-A: Grantees are encouraged to submit their own monitoring and evaluation plan along with their application.
+A: Grantees are encouraged to submit their own monitoring and evaluation plan along with their application, and budget accordingly for monitoring and evaluation activities.
 The final monitoring and evaluation plan will be agreed upon by EJN and each grantee.
 They are also expected to give their full cooperation to EJN for the monitoring and evaluation of the results of the project.

 Q: Can applicants offer or raise co-financing for the proposed activity?